-ITEM 5 ADJUSTMENT OF OIL METERING VALVE
+ITEM 8 ADJUSTMENT OF OIL METERING VALVE

-Oil burners which have low fire start fuel control systems must deliver oil to the nozzle at reduced pressure and reduced oil flow for low fire.
-This is normally accomplished by throttling down the flow supplied to the nozzle.
+DESCRIPTION - Oil burners which have low fire start fuel control systems must deliver oil to the nozzle at reduced pressure for low fire.
+This is normally accomplished by diverting a portion of the oil pump delivery thru a bypass return line to the tank.

-See Figure 5-5.
-Most oil metering devices work on the principle of limiting flow by constricting the area through which the oil must pass.
+The amount of oil delivered to the nozzle versus that returned to the tank is controlled by a device which limits or meters flow, thus an oil metering valve is commonly used for this purpose.
+HOW IT WORKS - Most oil metering devices work on the principle of limiting flow by constricting the area thru which the oil must pass.
 In order to vary the orifice area, mechanical movement must take place, thus the oil metering valve requires an actuator to do its job.
-Interconnecting a common actuator to the combustion air control and the oil metering valve allows the fuel (oil) to be proportioned in precise ratio to the amount of air available for combustion.
-This feature is essential on modulating type fuel control systems.
+By interconnecting a common actuator to the combustion air control and the oil metering valve, this allows the fuel (oil) to be proportioned in precise ratio to the amount of air available for combustion, This feature is essential on modulating type fuel control systems.